kvflx/kvflx.github.io/HR-Project.md

 <img src="/images/income_age_years_linmodel_code.png?raw=true"/>
 <img src="/images/income_age_years_linmodel_visual_final.png?raw=true"/>
-The p-value for Age tells us that it is not statistically significant in relation to MonthlyIncome, as it is above the 0.05 threshold.
-Meanwhile, the p-value for TotalWorkingYears tells us the opposite, with a value of less than 0.0000000000000002.
-While TotalWorkingYears is a statistically significant indicator of MonthlyIncome and Age is not, the R-squared value establishes that roughly 60% of the total variance in MonthlyIncome can be collectively explained by both variables in the model.
+The p-value for Age tells us that it is statistically significant in relation to MonthlyIncome because although it is higher than the p-value for TotalWorkingYears, it is still lower than the 0.05 significance threshold.
+Additionally, the p-value for TotalWorkingYears is also significant, with a value of less than 0.0000000000000002.
+While both TotalWorkingYears and Age are statistically significant indicators of MonthlyIncome, the R-squared value also establishes that roughly 60% of the total variance in MonthlyIncome can be collectively explained by both variables in the model.

 Since years of experience are clearly a strong predictor of income, this suggests that IBM should ensure their promotion assessments are fair by keeping experience in mind to help prevent employee turnover.